UltraStar: Semantic-Aware Star Graph Modeling for Echocardiography Navigation: Introduction

 As mentioned earlier, cardiac ultrasound scanning is typically a process of exploration followed by gradual convergence, where sonographers rely on prior exploration to guide subsequent maneuvers.
 Therefore, leveraging historical scanning data is indispensable for robust probe navigation, as single-frame input methods~\cite{jiang2024structure,jiang2024cardiac} lack sufficient context to resolve the ambiguity of the complex cardiac anatomy.
 While recent works adopt sequence modeling to capture this context, limitations still remain in the utilization of historical information.
-As illustrated in \cref{fig:motivation}, cardiac ultrasound scanning is a complex trial-and-error exploration process (as also evident from \cref{fig:vis_sampling}(c)).
+As illustrated in \cref{fig:motivation}, cardiac ultrasound scanning is a complex trial-and-error exploration process.
 Consequently, the raw history contains substantial redundant or noisy motions that do not directly aid target acquisition.
 However, most existing sequential methods~\cite{droste2020automatic,jiang2025ultrasep,wang2025va,wang2025ultrahit} model the history as a chain (\cref{fig:motivation}(c)).
 This paradigm forces the model to overfit the noisy exploration path, paying excessive attention to step-by-step wandering motions.
 As a result, the geometric constraints needed for navigation are weakened, and performance often degrades as the sequence length grows.
 A key insight of our work is that the main value of history lies not in reconstructing the trajectory, but in global localization—helping the agent understand its current position relative to the anatomy.
 To this end, we propose UltraStar, a simple yet effective framework that shifts from chain-based modeling to a Star Graph topology (\cref{fig:motivation}(d)).
 By treating historical keyframes as spatial anchors and directly connecting them to the current view, UltraStar learns the geometric constraints between the current state and historical landmarks, enabling robust localization and superior scalability.
+Furthermore, raw scanning history can be excessively long and sparse, making full-trajectory processing computationally infeasible.
+We therefore propose a semantic-aware sampling strategy that selects keyframe landmarks with high semantic divergence, constructing a compact yet informative map for the Star Graph.
+We validate our method on a large-scale dataset of 1.31 million samples, where UltraStar outperforms baselines and demonstrates superior scalability.